gamesbook/pyprototypr/docs/core_shapes.rst

 `↑ <shapeIndex_>`_

 This shape is primarily intended to support drawing while it is "in progress".
-It provides a quick and convenient way to orientate and place other shapes that *are* required for the final product.
-Typically one would just comment out the command when its purpose has been served.
+It provides a quick and convenient underlying grid that can help to orientate and place other shapes that *are* required for the final product.
+Typically, one would just comment out this command when its purpose has been served.

+On the grid, the values of **x** appear across the lower edge (increasing from left to right); those for **y** along the left side (increasing from bottom to top).
+The grid respects the margins that have been set - so the lower-left grid corner shown as "0" is actually offset from the physical page corner... but you will observe that the Blueprint numbering itself is located inside the margin area!

-However, different styling options are provided that can make it more useful for different contexts.
+Different styling options are provided that can make the Blueprint more useful in different contexts.

 ..
 NOTE::